Ironhack-Archive/webdev-m2-reference-project/readme.md

     like: "As a user I can mar a quote in favorite so i can see it in my profile."

-    Comment: "As a user i can make a comment so that i can share mis thoughts about that quote with the community"
+  ### Profile Epic:
+    Profile: "As a user I would like to see my profile so I can manage my preferences and see my favorites quotes"

 ---
 ## Backlog:

-  ### Profile Epic:
-  Profile: "As a user I would like to see my profile so I can manage my preferences and see my favorites quotes and my groups."

   ### Group Epic:
     List: "As a user I can list group that are not private so i can"